linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 A commercial mortgage loan exposes the lender to credit risk.
 For commercial mortgage loans, the lender relies on the ability of the borrower to repay and has no recourse from the borrower if the payment terms are not satisfied.
 That is, commercial mortgage loans are nonrecourse loans.
 As a result, the lender can look only to the income-producing property backing the loan for interest and principal repayment.
 Because of the credit risk, lenders rely on various measures to assess the credit risk.
 The two most commonly used measures of potential credit risk are the debt-to-service coverage ratio and the loan-to-value ratio.

 The debt-to-service coverage ratio (DSCR) measures the ability of the property to generate income to service the loan's obligations relative to the amount of the debt service required.
 More specifically, this ratio is equal to a property's net operating income (NOI) divided by the debt service.
 The NOI is equal to the projected rental income reduced by cash operating expenses (adjusted for a replacement reserve).
-A DCSR that exceeds 1 means that the NOI is sufficient to cover the debt servicing required by the loan.
+A DSCR that exceeds 1 means that the NOI is sufficient to cover the debt servicing required by the loan.
 The higher the DSCR, the more likely it is that the borrower will be able to meet debt servicing from the property's cash flow.

 As with residential mortgage loans described in chapter 29, the loan-to-value ratio (LTV ratio) is a measure of the amount of the loan to the value of the property being financed by the loan.
 For residential mortgage loans, "value" is either market value or appraised value.
 For commercial properties, the value of the property is based on the fundamental principles of valuation that we have mentioned throughout this book.
 The value of an asset is the present value of its expected cash flow.
 Valuation requires projecting an asset's cash flow and discounting at an appropriate interest rate.
 For valuing commercial property, the cash flow is the future NOI.
 A discount rate (a single rate), referred to as the "capitalization rate" and reflecting the risks associated with the cash flow, is then used to compute the present value of the future NOI.
 Consequently, considerable variation in the estimates of NOI and the appropriate capitalization rate can occur when estimating a property's market value.
 Thus, investors are often skeptical about estimates of market value and the resulting LTV ratios reported for properties.